unblevable/quick-scope/README.md

 + Note that many of Vim's motions can take a preceding `count`, e.g. <kbd>2w</kbd> moves your cursor two words to the right.
 However, in most cases I would advise you **not** to use a `count`:
   + The number keys tend to be awkward to reach.
   + It is silly to waste time counting things before using a motion.
-  + There are probably more effective ways to get to where you want in one or two keystrokes anyway (usually with <kbd>f</kbd> and family or simply repeating the motion).
+  + There are probably more effective ways to get to where you want in one or two keystrokes anyway (usually with <kbd>f</kbd> and co. or simply by repeating the motion).

 + <kbd>b</kbd>, <kbd>B</kbd>, <kbd>w</kbd>, <kbd>W</kbd>, <kbd>ge</kbd>, <kbd>gE</kbd>, <kbd>e</kbd>, <kbd>E</kbd>